-At December 31, 2017, Interlochen Public Library's governmental funds reported a fund balance of \$619,148, an increase of \$15,152 in comparison with the prior year.
-Approximately \$16,046 of this amount constitutes unassigned fund balance, which is available for spending at the government's discretion.
-The remainder of the fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is 1) not in spendable form (\$36,147), 2) legally required to be maintained intact, 3) restricted for particular purposes (\$323,829), 4) committed for particular purposes (\$243,126), or 5) assigned for particular purposes.
+At December 31, 2019, Interlochen Public Library's governmental funds reported a fund balance of \$79,337, an increase of \$64,524 in comparison with the prior year. \$76,470 of this amount constitutes an unassigned fund balance.
+The remainder of the fund balance is either nonspendable, restricted, committed, or assigned to indicate that it is 1) not in spendable form, 2) legally required to be maintained intact, 3) restricted for particular purposes, 4) committed for particular purposes, or 5) assigned for particular purposes.

 General Fund - The General Fund is the main operating fund of the Library.
-The General Fund decreased its fund balance by \$551,803 which brings the fund balance to \$52,193.
-Of the General Fund's fund balance, \$16,046 of it is unassigned.
-The decrease in fund balance was due to a transfer to the Building Capital Projects Fund, as the building project has begun.
+The General Fund increased its fund balance by \$32,177 which brings the fund balance to \$79,337.
+Of the General Fund's fund balance, \$76,470 of it is unassigned.
+The increase in fund balance was due to conservative spending

 Building Capital Projects Fund - The Building Capital Projects Fund accounts for the construction of the new building, and corresponding revenues.
-The fund balance increased by \$566,955 due to a transfer in from the General Fund.
-Donation income was recognized in an amount to equal current year expenditures.
-All of the fund balance is committed or restricted for the building project.
+The fund balance increased by \$32,347 and the building project is now complete.